eveomett-states/WestVirginia/README.md

 # West Virginia Json

 This shapefile was processed by Professor Ellen Veomett and her student Ananya Agarwal using the corresponding jupyter notebook.
+As part of the cleaning process, precincts were nested within counties and small rook adjacencies (under 30.5 m) were changed to queen adjacencies.

 # **Sources**
 All data retrieved 05/30/24: